orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 ```

-The &#8220;grunt-include-source" module allows to compile this &#8220;app.tpl.less" file and output this file along with a list of less files imports from all over the app.
+The "grunt-include-source" module allows to compile this "app.tpl.less" file and output this file along with a list of less files imports from all over the app.

-The grunt &#8220;less.js" holds the configuration of how and where to compile the less files from/to.
+The grunt "less.js" holds the configuration of how and where to compile the less files from/to.

 ```typescript
 module.exports = function(grunt) {